zedlopez/ifm/Writing with Inform.md

 When we write:

+	A dead end is a kind of room with printed name "Dead End" and description "This is a dead end.
+You'll have to go back the way you came."
 A dead end is usually dark.

-we are saying that it will be dark rather than lighted unless we should specify otherwise.
-So it would be fine to add:
+that last sentence is saying that it will be `dark` rather than `lighted` unless we should specify otherwise.
+So it would be fine to write:

-	The Tortuous Alcove is lighted.
+	The Tortuous Alcove is a lighted dead end.

-because although dead ends are usually dark, this one is evidently an exception.
+because although `dead ends` are usually dark, this one is evidently an exception.
 On the other hand, if we had originally written

 	A dead end is always dark.

-then Inform would not have permitted any exception to be made, and would have reported a problem if we had tried to make the Tortuous Alcove lighted.
-Besides "usually" and "always", we can also employ "seldom" and "never", which are their negatives.
-Thus, "never lighted" means the same as "always dark".
+then Inform would not have permitted any exception to be made, and would have reported a problem if we had tried to make the Tortuous Alcove `lighted`.
+Besides `usually` and `always`, we can also employ `seldom` and `never`, which are their negatives.
+Thus, `seldom lighted` means the same as `usually dark`, and `never lighted` means `always dark`.

 ## Plural assertions {PM_PluralOfQuoted} {PM_PluralIsQuoted}

 ^^{assertions: plural} ^^{defining: things: using plurals} ^^{things+kind+: creating: using plurals} ^^{kinds: defining: kinds of thing} ^^{defining: kinds of thing} ^^{things+kind+: kinds of} ^^{|plural of: in source text} ^^{plurals: defining} ^^{defining: plurals} ^^{English: defining plural forms}

 As the following examples show, sentences can make several assertions at once by using the plural.
-Suppose we have defined a kind called "high-up fixture", for instance like so:
+Suppose we have defined a kind called `high-up fixture`, for instance like so:

 	A high-up fixture is a kind of thing.
 A high-up fixture is usually fixed in place.